Olmesartan medoxomil and hydrochlorothiazide

 Alcohol - your doctor may advise you to limit your alcohol intake.

-a route that is reasonably flat.
-Before starting any exercise, ask your doctor about the best kind of programme for you.
+fitter.
+Before starting any exercise, ask your doctor about the best kind of programme

 If you are over 65 years of age you may have an increased chance of getting side effects.